Game Regulations

 Tackle

-• The ‘flagged’ (tackled) player may take three steps before a pass is made.
+• The ‘flagged’ (tackled) player may take two steps before a pass is made.

-• The ‘flagged’ (tackled) player has three seconds to make a pass.
+• The ‘flagged’ (tackled) player has one seconds to make a pass.

 • A flagged ball carrier can score if they are within one step of completing the action.

-• If a team does not score within 6 flags, possession shall be turned over to the other team at the point of the 6th flag
+• If a team does not score within 6 flags being pulled, possession shall be turned over to the other team at the point of the 6th flag

-• Flag-guarding includes; tucking or hiding flags, or blocking an opponent’s chance to pull a flag (ie. Fending, Spinning)
+• Flag-guarding includes; tucking or hiding flags, or blocking an opponent’s chance to pull a flag (ie. Fending, Spinning, Hand over flag)

 Offside line